coinmenace/SCUCore/doc/init.md

 Copy scud.init to /etc/init.d/scud.
 Test by running "service scud start".

-Using this script, you can adjust the path and flags to the scud program by setting the FACD and FLAGS environment variables in the file /etc/sysconfig/scud.
+Using this script, you can adjust the path and flags to the scud program by setting the SCUD and FLAGS environment variables in the file /etc/sysconfig/scud.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn